Credit Union Student Choice

 Scholarships & Grants

 MFCU awards seven general scholarships to members who are graduating from high school within the MFCU field of membership.
-In 2016 we will award six scholarships in the amount of $1,000 and one scholarship in the amount of $2,000 in memory of William R. “Lefty” Campbell.
-The submission period is now closed for this scholarship.
-Please check back here in 2017.
-Thank you to everyone who submitted!
+In 2017 we will award six scholarships in the amount of $1,000 and one scholarship in the amount of $2,000 in memory of William R. “Lefty” Campbell.
+The application deadline has now passed for this year’s scholarships.
+Please check back next year!

 There are many college scholarship opportunities available on a local, state and national level.
 Scholarships area great way to help pay for college without taking out higher loan amounts.
 Click